bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/README.md

 3. My randomize button is broken.
 4. It looks like part of the graph is getting cut off.

 I'm still trying to learn this stuff, so please don't just fix the code for me.
-Let me know where my bugs are and what you did to fix them, so I can have an easier time watching out for them next time!
+Let me know in the `Answers.md` file where my bugs are and what you did to fix them, so I can have an easier time watching out for them next time.
+Oh and don't forget to `npm` or `yarn` install!

 Thanks!